RIR360/development/journal/2025/october.md

 ## 10/02/2025
 - Plan your actions and think nothing else, do them.
-- Even if things go wrong, atlest you learned something new.
+- Even if things go wrong, atleast you learned something new.
 - Planning things ahead always keeps your head light.
 - N8N is a great automation tool that has endless possibilities.